scivision/fortran-filesystem/README.md

 To reduce maintenance burden, C++ interface requires compiler to support `<filesystem>`.
 The older `<experimental/filesystem>` is NOT supported.
-C++ support is automatically disabled if it's not working.
 To manually disable C++ support:

 ```sh